alexfernandez/alexfernandez.github.io/2025/on-art.md

 A singer that transmits their emotions in a live performance does not need perfect pitch, autotune or a hundred synthesizers.

+## Result not Process

+Focus on the result,
+and work backwards from there.

+There are no cheap emotions,
+although there are shortcuts to get them which make them feel cheap.

 # 🤔 Conclusion

 Art